kth-gt/cb2442/prog/p4/readme.md

      - **Update `updated_dist_matr`**:
        - Remove rows and columns of the merged clusters.
        - Add a new row and column for the new cluster initialized with zeros (this step is already done for you).
        - Compute the average distances between the new cluster and the remaining clusters.
 This way you can fill the new row and column added previously.
+If you find this tricky refer to the "updating the distance matrix" section.
 ### Debugging Tips
 - Make sure you use printing statements for the `cluster_list`, the `nwk_list`, and the `updated_dist_matr` to check they are changing according to your plan.
 - Think about what the smallest cluster distance means.
 Does it make sense to take the smallest distance for `i=j`?